crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

 *   --tail (continuously show new messages)
 *   --full (show the full output, with all of the fields, instead of the summarized version)
-*   --severity (such as ""--severity=error"")
+*   --severity (such as "--severity=error")
-*   --count (show more than the default 10, such as ""--count=100"")
+*   --count (show more than the default 10, such as "--count=100")

-And I'd bet you're familiar with ""drush vget"" to get variables, but did you know you can pass ""--format=whatever"" to get the results formatted as JSON or CSV or YAML or a bunch of other things, for easy scripting?
+And I'd bet you're familiar with "drush vget" to get variables, but did you know you can pass "--format=whatever" to get the results formatted as JSON or CSV or YAML or a bunch of other things, for easy scripting?

 Another one of my favorites is this charm, which basically prints out the stuff you see on the Status Report page in Drupal.
 It's nice for sanity checking before pushing releases live.